realityendshere/ella-sparse-array/README.md

 import EllaSparseArray from 'ella-sparse-array/lib/sparse-array';
 ```

-Once you have imported a reference to the library, you can instantiate a new sparse array with"
+Once you have imported a reference to the library, you can instantiate a new sparse array with:

 ```javascript
 var arr = EllaSparseArray.create();